Have you ever wondered how to access any website in your browser without any issues?

 An IXP is the point of connection through which an ISP’s network can join to exchange Internet traffic.
 It is also referred to as a portion of IP Transit that allows traffic to connect with other peers and downstream ISP’s networks for the best latency.

-DIA refers to Direct Internet Access and works similar to IP Transit.
+DIA refers to Direct Internet Access and works similarly to IP Transit.

 DIA is by far the most commonly used internet service available to those who do not have an ASN.
 Compared to IP Transit, DIA is an affordable alternative.
 However, DIA users might face some downtime.